Noumanabegum/Timer/README.md

 Once the application is running, you can use the timer by clicking on the "Restart" button to restart the timer, and the "Stop" button to stop it.
 ## Customization :
 This application was built with React, so it can be easily customized to suit your needs.
 To modify the application, simply edit the files in the src/ directory.
+## Give a star ⭐

+I hope you liked this project, if so please give a star for this repository.

 ## License

 This application is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
 See the LICENSE file for more information.

-## Give a star ⭐

-I hope you liked this project, if so please give a star for this repository.

-Thank you :)